Higurashi When They Cry

-Gameplay
+Format and structure

 Higurashi When They Cry is a "sound novel", a variation of visual novel with a focus on sound and atmosphere.
-Gameplay is restricted to reading individual scenes, during which characters are displayed as static two-dimensional sprites.
-The versions of the game ported to home consoles additionally feature voice acting provided by professional voice actors.
-The narrative of the game is divided into separate story arcs, named "chapters", which become accessible in a sequence strictly established by the developers.
+The story is conveyed via narration and dialogue presented in on-screen text during its scenes, during which characters are displayed as static two-dimensional sprite images.
+The versions ported to home consoles additionally feature voice acting provided by professional Japanese voice actors.
+The narrative is divided into chapters, each of which covers a separate story arc, which become accessible in a sequence strictly established by the developers.
 The narration is conducted on behalf of various characters.
 After reading a certain amount of text within a chapter, playback ends.
-At this point, the player is invited to save the game, as well as read "tips" that reveal details of the game's setting that were not present in the main story.
-The tips may also encourage the player to deduce the reasoning behind the narrative's mysterious events.
+At this point, the user is invited to save their progress, as well as read "tips" that reveal details of the story's setting that were not present in the main narrative.
+The tips may also encourage the audience to deduce the reasoning behind the narrative's mysterious events.

-The chapters of the game are divided into two categories – "question arcs" and "answer arcs".
-Each question arc is a self-contained story taking place in an alternate reality, while each answer arc is based on the same scenario as a certain question arc and helps the player formulate a more accurate vision of the events of the pertaining question arc.
+The chapters are divided into two categories – "question arcs" and "answer arcs".
+Each question arc is a self-contained story taking place in an alternate reality, while each answer arc is based on the same scenario as a certain question arc and is intended to help the audience formulate a more accurate vision of the events of the pertaining question arc.
 Each chapter is assigned a "difficulty rating" that indicates the complexity of the mystery.
-After completing a chapter, all previously opened tips and images of individual scenes in the form of a gallery become available to the player from the main menu.
-In addition, the player can access a feature entitled the "Staff Room", in which writer Ryukishi07 discusses and examines the chapter, or the "All-Cast Review Session", in which the characters break the fourth wall and debate about the events of the chapter.
+After completing a chapter, all previously opened tips and images of individual scenes in the form of a gallery become available to the user from the main menu.
+In addition, the user can access a feature entitled the "Staff Room", in which writer Ryukishi07 discusses and examines the chapter, or the "All-Cast Review Session", in which the characters break the fourth wall and debate about the events of the chapter.